Asserts and boolean checks.

 Args:

-• data: The tensors to print out if the condition is False.
-Defaults to error message and first few entries of x.
+x: NumericTensor.rank: ScalarTensor.data: The tensors to print out if the condition is False.
+Defaults to error message and first few entries ofx.summarize: Print this many entries of each tensor.message: A string to prefix to the default message.name: A name for this operation (optional).
+Defaults to "assert_rank_at_least".

 Returns:

-Op raising InvalidArgumentError unless x has specified rank or higher.
 If static checks determine x has correct rank, a no_op is returned.

 Raises:

-• ValueError: If static checks determine x has wrong rank.
+ValueError: If static checks determinexhas wrong rank.

 tf.assert_type(tensor, tf_type, message=None, name=None)